 Mental health Virtual Visits through Doctor On Demand® and MDLIVE® are covered at 100% if you are enrolled in HealthSelect of Texas®, HealthSelectSM Out-of-State or HealthSelectSM Secondary.
 This means you will pay nothing for medical and mental health Virtual Visits.

 Telemedicine services with an in-network mental health provider are covered the same as in-person office visits for all HealthSelectSM participants, including Consumer Directed HealthSelect.
 See the Master Benefits Plan Document for your plan for benefit details.
+COVID-19-related telemedicine services are being covered at no cost through the end of the public health emergency or Aug.
+31, 2023, whichever comes first.

 Your coverage includes care for many mental health concerns, including: